February 17, 1977

 Portable Underwater Habitat Developed

 National Geographic Society/Waitt grantee Michael Lombardi develops a portable underwater habitat that can assist divers with decompression.
 It provides divers with a comfortable environment to decompress as they return to the surface from deep dives.
-This new habitat will enable extended dives on deep coral reefs with minimal cost and infrastructure.
+This new habitat can enable extended dives on deep coral reefs with minimal cost and infrastructure.

 March 25, 2012